edent/3D-Screenshot-to-3D-Model/README.md

 `python3 screenshot_to_mesh.py screenshot.png`

 Will output a 3D mesh in PLY format.
+Images can be H-SBS (Side-By-Side) or OU (Over-Under).

 ## Demo
 From this screenshot: